 |Sony HX95«||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Sony HX95|

 |Sony HX400V« »||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony HX400V|

-Both the TG-5 and the HX95 are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the HX95 does not have a direct predecessor.
+The HX95 is a recent model that features in the current product line-up of Sony.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 Review summary: Olympus TG-5 vs Sony HX95